rehierl/abstract-properties/12-x-doctree-traversal/12-1-more-order-embeddings/1-0-more-orders.md

 Since each node in a tree has a unique rooted path (e.g. `rPa` and `rPd`), an additional extension can not add any edge (e.g. `dEa`) that connects an ancestor with a descendant.
-That is because a path `aPd` can then be formed that connects an ancestor with its descendant.
+Because of that, valid embeddings will be order mainting in regards to the tree order.

 Note that, since the embedding of a child order will turn any presequent sibling of a node into an ancestor of that node, and thus into an element